OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 ![A screenshare of elements fetching related information.](/img/reconcileelements.gif)

-Once you have pulled reconciliation values and selected one for each cell, selecting <span class="menuItems">Add column from reconciled values...</span> will bring up a window to choose which information you’d like to import into new columns.
+Once you have chosen reconciliation matches for your cells, selecting <span class="menuItems">Add column from reconciled values...</span> will bring up a window to choose which related information you’d like to import into new columns.
 You can manually enter desired properties, or select from a list of suggestions.

 The quality of the suggested properties will depend on how you have reconciled your data beforehand: reconciling against a specific type will provide you with the associated properties of that type.
 For example, GND suggests elements about the “people” type after you've reconciled with it, such as their parents, native languages, children, etc.